-Further increase in the level of competition that might continue to push downward prices may require the Group to perform further impairment tests of assets.
-Such impairment tests may lead to recording significant impairment charges, which could have a material negative impact on the Group's operating profit and profit.
+Continued increases in the level of competition for cellular and fixed-line services may bring further downward pressure on prices which may require us to perform further impairment tests of our assets.
+Such impairment tests may lead to recording additional significant impairment charges, which could have a material negative impact on our operating and profit.